ionutbortis/gnome-clutter-issues/README.md

 git --version
 ```

-If you get an output like this, the you are fine and can proceed further:
+If you get an output like this, then you are fine and can proceed further:

 ```
 [ionut@fedora ~]$ git --version